-Instead, the newly-unveiled global version of the company's smartwatch simply arrives as the 'Xiaomi Mi Watch'.
+Instead, the global version of the company's smartwatch simply arrived as the 'Xiaomi Mi Watch'.

 Highlights include support for 117 sport tracking modes (in Xiaomi's own words, 17 are "precisely-tuned professional sport modes" whatever that means for the other 100), up to 16 days of battery life on a single charge, 5ATM swim-proofing, plus GPS, heart rate, sleep and blood oxygen tracking.

 The casing plays host to two hardware buttons, one of which is a dedicated sports button to jump into workouts from anywhere within the UI.

 Here's a full rundown of the Mi Watch's feature set:

 - Casing colours: Black, navy blue, beige

 - TPU strap colours: Black, orange, navy blue, beige, olive, yellow